 Ogotemmêli referred to the Earth as being "naked and speechless" which is how animals are defined.
 So by connecting with the Nummo, the animals became clothed and they learned to speak.

-Dorey explains that the first important symbol found in Ogotemmêli's conversation with Griaule is the symbol of the "word" itself.
-The "word" is used as a metaphor for the DNA of the biologically engineered humans.
+Dorey explains that the first important symbol found in Ogotemmêli's conversation with Griaule is the symbol of the "Word" itself.
+The "Word" is used as a metaphor for the DNA of the biologically engineered humans.
 This is because speech is synonymous with intelligence and the only way the Earth animals were able to speak was when their DNA was combined with the Nummo's DNA.
-The "word" was a key symbol and was used throughout to describe the three different versions of the biologically engineered humans.
+The "Word" was a key symbol and was used throughout to describe the three different versions of the biologically engineered humans.

-Dorey relates the Dogon use of the "word" as a symbol of DNA to the passage found in the biblical book of John.
+Dorey relates the Dogon use of the "Word" as a symbol of DNA to the passage found in the biblical book of John.
 It is written, "In the beginning was the Word and the Word was with God, and the Word was God.
 He was with God in the beginning.
 John 1:1 ...
 The Word became flesh and made his dwelling among us."
 John 1:14

-In this passage from the book of John it says the "word became flesh and made his dwelling among us."
-In Dogon mythology the "word" was symbolic of DNA.
-In this passage the "word" or the DNA became flesh.
-In Dogon mythology it was the DNA of "the Master [Mistress] of Speech" that was supposed to provide hope for humanity and correct the mistakes made from the first experiment.
+In this passage from the book of John it says the "Word became flesh and made his dwelling among us."
+In Dogon mythology the "Word" was symbolic of DNA.
+In this passage the "Word" or the DNA became flesh.
+In Dogon mythology it was the DNA of the Master (Mistress) of Speech" that was supposed to provide hope for humanity and correct the mistakes made from the first experiment.

-The Dogon religion is analyzed in detail in The Master Of Speech.
+The Dogon religion is analyzed in detail in The Master (Mistress) Of Speech.
 If you would like to purchase this book Click Here.
-If you would like to contact the author, email email@example.com or if you would like to read a sample chapter Click Here.
+If you would like to contact the author, email firstname.lastname@example.org or if you would like to read a sample chapter Click Here.